1962 United States Senate special election in Massachusetts: Background

-Senator John F. Kennedy of Massachusetts was elected President of the United States in November 1960.
-At the same time, Republican John Volpe was elected to succeed scandal-plagued Democrat Foster Furcolo as Governor of Massachusetts while Republican Leverett Saltonstall was re-elected to the U.S. Senate.
-Under the Seventeenth Amendment, the sitting state Governor has the authority to temporarily fill vacancies in the Senate as soon as they arise.
-With Volpe scheduled to take office on January 5, 1961, the Kennedys were thus compelled to engage in time-sensitive negotiations with Furcolo regarding the successor to Kennedy's Senate seat.
+Senator John F. Kennedy of Massachusetts, a member of the Democratic Party, was elected President of the United States in November 1960.
+At the same time, Republicans John Volpe and Leverett Saltonstall carried Massachusetts in the elections for governor and U.S. Senate, respectively.
+Under the Seventeenth Amendment, the sitting state governor has the authority to temporarily fill vacancies in the Senate as soon as they arise.
+With Volpe scheduled to take office on January 5, 1961, the Kennedy family was compelled to engage in time-sensitive negotiations with incumbent governor Foster Furcolo about Kennedy's Senate successor.

 Furcolo initially hoped to appoint himself to Kennedy's vacant seat.
-He was dissuaded from this course of action under strong pressure from the Kennedys.
-The incoming president was not only keen to maintain a Democratic presence from his home state in the Senate but under strong pressure from his father Joseph P. Kennedy to ensure the seat remained in the family.
-With a strong Democratic majority in the Senate assured in any case, the Kennedy family made it clear to Furcolo that they would be content to challenge whoever Volpe might have appointed to the seat in 1962 and in any event would not support any election bid from Furcolo.
+He was dissuaded from that under strong pressure from the Kennedys, who believed he would lose the seat in the upcoming special election.
+The president-elect was not only keen to maintain a Democratic presence from his home state in the Senate but under strong pressure from his father, Joe, to ensure the seat remained within the family.
+With a strong Democratic majority in the Senate assured in any case, the Kennedys made clear to Furcolo that they would be content to challenge whoever Volpe might have appointed to the seat in 1962 and in any event would not support any election bid by Furcolo.

-It was initially speculated that Kennedy's brother Robert F. Kennedy, who managed the presidential campaign and was the president-elect's only surviving brother old enough to serve in the Senate, would be the family's choice to succeed John F. Kennedy in the Senate.
-However, at the insistence of the family patriarch and to some controversy, the president-elect agreed to nominate Robert for Attorney General of the United States.
-Joseph Kennedy effectively nominated Benjamin A. Smith II, a Kennedy family friend and roommate of his deceased eldest son Joseph P. Kennedy Jr., to be duly appointed by Furcolo to succeed John F. Kennedy after the president-elect officially resigned on December 22.
-Smith served as a placeholder for Edward M. "Ted" Kennedy, who, at the time, was too young to be constitutionally eligible for the seat.
+It was initially speculated that Kennedy's brother Robert F. Kennedy, who had managed the presidential campaign and was the only Kennedy brother old enough to serve in the Senate, would be the family's choice.
+But at Joe Kennedy's insistence, and to some controversy, the president-elect nominated Robert for Attorney General of the United States.
+Joe Kennedy wanted his fourth son, Ted, to get the Senate seat, despite being too young.
+So the president-elect resigned from the Senate on December 22 and Furcolo appointed Gloucester mayor Benjamin A. Smith II, a friend and roommate of the late Joseph P. Kennedy Jr., to serve as a placeholder.